 Layer 3) Security & Privacy: InCommon, OpenStack Keystone, LDAP, Sentry, Sqrrl

 Security & Privacy is of course a huge area present implicitly or explicitly in all applications.
 It covers authentication and authorization of users and the security of running systems.
 In the Internet there are many authentication systems with sites often allowing you to use Facebook, Microsoft , Google etc. credentials.
 InCommon, operated by Internet2, federates research and higher education institutions, in the United States with identity management and related services.
+These federated identity based authentication and authorizations are made possible because of the open standards like OpenID, SAML and OAuth.

 LDAP is a simple database (key-value) forming a set of distributed directories recording properties of users and resources according to X.500 standard.
 It allows secure management of systems.
 OpenStack Keystone is a role-based authorization and authentication environment to be used in OpenStack private clouds.
 Sqrrl comes from a startup company spun off the US National Security Agency.
 It focusses on analyzing big data using Accumulo (layer 11B) to identify security issues such as cybersecurity incidents or suspicious data linkages.